mvish/url-shortener/README.md

 ## Design and implementation

-This application is primarily designed using Golang, uses SQLite for persisting URLs and related analytics.
-The user interface is a simple form with fields:
+This application is designed using Golang and uses SQLite for storage.
+The user interface is a simple form.

 - Long URL (required)
 - Alias (optional)